Last Updated: July 24, 2024

 Like the characters in his films, Joe has had a turbulent personal life.

-In 1972 Joe Eszterhas married Geraldine "Geri" Javer.
+In 1972, Eszterhas married Geraldine "Geri" Javer.
 They had two children together over the course of the marriage.
 They divorced in 1994 after the following bizarre circumstances had occurred:

-In 1992, during the filming of Joe's movie "Sliver", Joe introduced the film's star Sharon Stone to his friend Bill MacDonald, who was also one of the film's producers.
+In 1992, during the filming of Joe's movie "Sliver," he introduced the film's star, Sharon Stone, to his friend Bill MacDonald, who was also one of the film's producers.
 After knowing Bill for a matter of days, Sharon informed him that she was in love and that her psychic had told her that she and Bill were actually lovers from a previous life.
 Unfortunately for Sharon, Bill was recently married to his partner of 10 years, a woman named Naomi Baka.
-They had been married for five months but Sharon's lure proved irresistible and MacDonald ended the marriage with Naomi.
-Distraught, Naomi briefly moved back to her parents' house in Ohio where she learned she was pregnant.
+They had been married for five months, but Sharon's lure proved irresistible, and MacDonald ended the marriage with Naomi.
+Distraught, Naomi briefly moved back to her parents' house in Ohio, where she learned she was pregnant.
 She lost the baby to a miscarriage.

 In the wake of her life being turned upside down, Naomi Baka moved in with Joe and Geri Eszterhas at their home in the upscale Northern California town of Belvedere in the city of Tiburon in tony Marin County, California.
-She vacationed with Joe, Geri and their two sons to exotic locations like Maui.
+She vacationed with Joe, Geri, and their two sons in exotic locations like Maui.
 They spent holidays together.
-And at some point Joe and Naomi began an affair and fell in love.
+At some point, Joe and Naomi began an affair and fell in love.

 Joe and Geri divorced in 1994.
-That year, he married Naomi Baka.
+Later that year, he married Naomi Baka.
 They had four sons together.
-Joe and Naomi live in the Cleveland suburb of Bainbridge Township, Ohio as he had wanted to raise his children there rather than Malibu, California, where he had lived before.
+Joe and Naomi live in the Cleveland suburb of Bainbridge Township, Ohio, as he had wanted to raise his children there rather than in Malibu, California, where he had lived before.

-Sharon Stone and Bill MacDonald became engaged but broke up in 1994.
+Sharon Stone and Bill MacDonald became engaged, but they broke up in 1994.
 She reportedly returned his engagement ring via FedEx.

 When Eszterhas was 45 years old, he found out that his father had concealed his World War II collaboration in Hungary's Arrow Cross Party government after the German occupation of Hungary.
 He had organized book burnings and produced anti-Semitic propaganda.
 After discovering this, he cut his father out of his life entirely, never reconciling before his father's death in 2001.
 He later expressed some regret at not seeing his father before he died.